In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 - natural resources (renewable and non-renewable); produced capital (mainly buildings and structures, equipment);

-- foreign assets (foreign property and obligations of the country).
+- foreign assets (foreign property and liabilities of the country).

-Human capital occupies the largest share in wealth (in the Russian Federation - 46%, in OECD countries - 70%), natural capital - another 20%, produced capital accounts for 33%, foreign assets - the remaining 1%.
-During the period from 2000 to 2017, the total wealth of Russia in constant 2017 prices increased by 73% - from 753 trillion to 1306 trillion rubles.
-The per capita indicator for the same period increased, according to the World Bank, by 76%, to 8.9 million rubles.
-(152.5 thousand dollars).
+Human capital occupies the largest share of wealth (in the Russian Federation - 46%, in OECD countries - 70%), natural capital - another 20%, produced capital accounts for 33%, and foreign assets - the remaining 1%.
+Over the period from 2000 to 2017, the volume of Russia's total wealth in constant 2017 prices increased by 73% - from 753 trillion to 1306 trillion rubles.
+The per capita figure over the same period increased, according to World Bank estimates, by 76%, to 8.9 million rubles. ($152.5 thousand).
 However, this amount is only a quarter of the wealth of a typical resident of developed OECD countries (includes 36 developed countries).
-The stagnation of real incomes and the fall in oil prices significantly slowed down the growth of this indicator.
+Stagnation of real incomes and falling oil prices significantly slowed down the growth of this indicator.

 residents of 36 developed countries (OECD members).
-According to the World Bank, Russia will need a hundred years to catch up with developed countries in terms of human capital.
-That's the kind of stability.
+To catch up with developed countries in terms of human capital, according to World Bank calculations, Russia will need a hundred years.
+This is such stability.

-In general, the proportion of the economically vulnerable population, that is, the proportion of people who live hard and poorly, is not at all the same as official statistics show us.
+In general, the share of the economically vulnerable population, that is, the share of people who live hard and poorly, is not at all the same as official statistics show us.
 Official statistics tell us that this share is approximately 12-13%.
 But if you calculate by purchasing power, it turns out that 28% of the Russian population in 2018 lived on about 700 rubles a day.
-Despite the fact that both the level and inflation of tariffs in housing and communal services and food prices are quite tangible.
+Moreover, both the level and inflation of tariffs in housing and communal services and prices for food products are quite noticeable.

-The economy minister said that the first half of 2020 is "already lost for Russia in an economic sense."
-According to the minister, at the beginning of next year, the economy will face very weak consumer demand.
-And weak consumer demand means that poverty is expanding, people's incomes are falling.
+The Minister of Economy said that the first half of 2020 “has already been lost for Russia in an economic sense.”
+According to the minister, the economy will face very weak consumer demand at the beginning of next year.
+And weak consumer demand means that poverty is expanding and people's incomes are falling.

 The problem of consumer demand in our economy is not new.
-It has been in existence for at least twelve years.
-And we offered a cardinal solution to this problem.
-This is a famous program."Earth-Houses-Roads" .
-The free transfer of land to citizens for the construction of individual housing, together with the infrastructure built by the state, would create the very necessary demand that determines the pace of economic development of the entire country.
-All European countries emerged from the post-war crisis in this way.
-And in Russia it ended only with an unsuccessful experiment in the Far East.
+It has been around for at least twelve years.
+And we proposed a radical solution to this problem.
+This is a famous program"Earth-Houses-Roads" .
+Free transfer of land to citizens for the construction of individual housing, together with state-built infrastructure, would create the very necessary demand that determines the pace of economic development of the entire country.
+All European countries emerged from the post-war crisis in exactly this way.
+But in Russia it only ended in an unsuccessful experiment in the Far East.

-Now unfolding before our eyesanother story that economists will be talking about for decades.
-This is the construction of a gas pipeline to China, a few hundred kilometers from Tomsk, where only 8% of the inhabitants have access to natural gas.
+Now it's unfolding before our eyesanother story , which economists will definitely be talking about for decades.
+This is the construction of a gas pipeline to China several hundred kilometers from Tomsk, where only 8% of residents have access to natural gas.
 Everyone else uses wood and coal.

 In general, 65% of Russian residents do not have access to gas supply.
-Even 15% of Gazprom's income would be enough to solve this problem in favor of Russian citizens.
-But instead, we are building a gas pipeline to China with our own money, which the Chinese need only in case of a war in the Sea of Japan.
-It is no coincidence that the Power of Siberia project is surrounded by secrets, the main of which remains the price of gas supplied to China.
-The media claim that the level of secrecy of the Chinese gas contract is comparable to the issues of strategic weapons: only a few people in Russia know the true figure and the formula for its calculation under the agreement.
-And again, the program proposed by Yabloko"Gas for every home" remains an impossible dream.
+Even 15% of Gazprom's revenues would be enough to solve this problem in favor of Russian citizens.
+But instead, with our own money, we are building a gas pipeline to China, which the Chinese only need in case of war in the Sea of Japan.
+It is no coincidence that the Power of Siberia project is surrounded by secrets, the main one of which remains the price of gas supplied to China.
+The media claim that the level of secrecy of the Chinese gas contract is comparable to issues of strategic weapons: only a few people in Russia know the true figure and the formula for calculating it under the agreement.
+And again, the program proposed by Yabloko"Gas to every home" remains a pipe dream.

 QUOTE #2

 “As for the withdrawal of foreign troops, there are no foreign troops there.
-There are local police, local self-defense forces, - Putin assured, answering a question about the situation in the Donbass. -And where did they get tanks, heavy artillery?
-Listen, in many "hot spots" of the world, various kinds of conflicts and hostilities are taking place, moreover, with the use of tanks, artillery, and so on.
+There are local police, local self-defense forces, - Putin assured, answering a question about the situation in Donbass. -Where do they get tanks and heavy artillery?
+Listen, in many “hot spots” of the world, various kinds of conflicts and military operations are taking place, with the use of tanks, artillery, and so on.
 Where do they get it from?
-Apparently, from those structures, states that sympathize with them.
+Apparently, from those structures and states that sympathize with them.”

 What can I say?
 Such views and “sympathies” of the president are seriously dangerous for our country.

-Russia needs a completely different policy and other sympathies.
+Russia needs a completely different policy and different sympathies.
 Russia needs peace, not war.
-We need a state of public good, not private interests.
-We need the principle of human conservation, which would regulate the ratio of freedom and responsibility.
-And the state power, which should stop treating people as hindrances.
-Russia is vitally important internationally recognized borders, which now do not exist and without which our country cannot exist in the modern world.
+We need a state of public benefit, not private interests.
+We need a principle of human conservation that would regulate the relationship between freedom and responsibility.
+And the government, which must stop treating people as nuisances.
+Internationally recognized borders are vital for Russia, which do not exist now and without which our country cannot exist in the modern world.
 Russia cannot afford a policy of hybrid and other proxy wars in very dubious interests on completely foreign territories.

-Russia needs peaceful developing neighbors: Ukraine, Belarus, Kazakhstan, Lithuania, Latvia, Estonia - who would have every reason to be friends with Russia, and not fear her.
-The success of our neighbors in the development of their state institutions and in the economy is also our success.
-We need a belt of stability and prosperity around our country, not the other way around.
+Russia needs peaceful, developing neighbors: Ukraine, Belarus, Kazakhstan, Lithuania, Latvia, Estonia - who would have every reason to be friends with Russia and not fear it.
+The successes of our neighbors in the development of their state institutions and in the economy are our successes.
+We need a belt of stability and prosperity around our country, and not the other way around.

-We need - and this is the most important thing - trust in the country: trust within the country, trust of citizens to each other and between citizens and the authorities.
+We need - and this is the most important thing - trust in the country: trust within the country, trust of citizens with each other and between citizens and the authorities.
 This is exactly what it is impossible to build a modern society and a modern economy without.
-And this is precisely what, under no circumstances, can categorically ensure the existing political regime.
-The modern world economy is based largely on trust and understanding.
+And this is exactly what the existing political regime cannot provide under any circumstances.
+The modern global economy is based largely on trust and understanding.
 And where this is not the case, crises and recessions occur.
-The current political system does not allow creating an atmosphere of trust in the country either on the part of citizens to the police, or on the part of citizens to the courts, or on the part of citizens to the state, or to each other, or in business - in nothing.
-This is the dead end of the system.
+Today's political system does not allow creating an atmosphere of trust in the country, neither from citizens to the police, nor from citizens to the courts, nor from citizens to the state, nor to each other, nor in business - in nothing.
+This is a dead end of the system.

 We need a state of public interest, that is, a state that works for everyone.
 Just as we need a policy of peace and trust with our neighbors.
-But instead, we are immersed in a political culture of primitive authoritarianism.
+But instead we are immersed in a political culture of primitive authoritarianism.
 This political culture must be pushed aside and replaced by a completely different one.
 Russia vitally needs freedom.
 Because freedom is life without fear.
-Because all citizens of Russia have the right to freedom of speech, freedom of religion, freedom from want and poverty, and freedom from fear.
-When these four freedoms are realized, then it will be the Russia of the people, and not the country of officials, groups and thieves.
+Because all citizens of Russia have the right to freedom of speech, freedom of religion, freedom from want and poverty and freedom from fear.
+When these four freedoms are realized, then it will be a Russia of people, and not a country of officials, gangs and thieves.

 We present to your attention a video lesson on the topic “The essence of global problems.
-Relationship and interdependence.
-In the course of the development of civilization, complex problems constantly arose before mankind.
-In this lesson, we will discuss what contributed to the aggravation of the problems in the 20th century and consider their essence, affecting the planetary scale.
-We will learn about the classification of global problems of mankind, about their interrelation and interdependence.
+Interconnection and interdependence."
+As civilization developed, complex problems constantly arose before humanity.
+In this lesson we will discuss what contributed to the aggravation of problems in the 20th century and consider their essence, affecting a planetary scale.
+We will learn about the classification of global problems of humanity, their interconnection and interdependence.

 Lesson: The essence of global problems.
-Relationship and interdependence
+Interconnection and interdependence

-In the course of the development of civilization, global problems began to arise before humanity.
-Today, humanity is faced with the most acute global problems that threaten the very existence of civilization and even life itself on our planet.
+As civilization developed, global problems began to arise for humanity.
+Nowadays, humanity is closely faced with the most acute global problems that threaten the very existence of civilization and even life itself on our planet.

-The term “global” itself originates from the Latin word “globe”, that is, the Earth, the globe, and since the end of the 60s of the XX century it has become widespread to refer to the most important and urgent planetary problems of the modern era affecting humanity as a whole. .
+The term “global” itself originates from the Latin word “globe”, that is, Earth, globe, and since the late 60s of the 20th century it has become widespread to designate the most important and pressing planetary problems of the modern era, affecting humanity as a whole. .

-Global problems of our time is a set of socio-natural problems, on the solution of which the social progress of mankind and the preservation of civilization depend.
-These problems are characterized by dynamism, they arise as an objective factor in the development of society, and for their solution they require the combined efforts of all mankind.
-Global problems are interconnected, cover all aspects of people's lives and concern all countries of the world.
+Global problems of our time- this is a set of socio-natural problems, the solution of which determines the social progress of mankind and the preservation of civilization.
+These problems are characterized by dynamism, arise as an objective factor in the development of society and require the united efforts of all humanity to be solved.
+Global problems are interconnected, cover all aspects of people's lives and affect all countries of the world.

-Global, or worldwide (universal) problems, being the result of the contradictions of social development, did not arise suddenly and only today.
-Some of them, such as the problems of war and peace and health, have existed before and have been relevant at all times.
+Global or worldwide (universal) problems, being the result of contradictions in social development, did not arise suddenly and only today.
+Some of them, such as the problems of war and peace, health, existed before and were relevant at all times.
 Other global problems, such as environmental ones, appear later due to the intense impact of society on the natural environment.
-Initially, these problems could only be private (single) issues for a particular country, people, then they became regional and global, i.e. issues of vital importance to all mankind.
+Initially, these problems could only be private (single) issues for a particular country or people, then they became regional and global, i.e. problems of vital importance for all humanity.

-1. Problems that affect the interests of not only individuals, but may affect the fate of all mankind
+1. Problems that affect not only the interests of individual people, but can affect the fate of all humanity

-2. They lead to significant economic and social losses, and in case of their exacerbation, they can threaten the very existence of human civilization.
+2. They lead to significant economic and social losses, and if they worsen, they can threaten the very existence of human civilization.

-3. Global problems are not solved by themselves and even by the efforts of individual countries.
-They require purposeful and organized efforts of the entire world community.
+3. Global problems cannot be solved on their own or even through the efforts of individual countries.
+They require focused and organized efforts of the entire global community.

-4. Global problems are closely related to each other.
+4. Global problems are closely related to one another.

-1. The problem of peace and disarmament, the prevention of a new world war.
+1. The problem of peace and disarmament, preventing a new world war.

 2. Ecological.